Dinorah Varsi: Middle years

 After leaving Uruguay, Dinorah Varsi studied in New York with American pianist Leonard Shure.
 In the early sixties she settled in Paris and later in Switzerland where she studied with Hungarian pianist Géza Anda.
 She won the Haskil Competition, and performed in concerts in Salzburg, Berlin, Prague and Zurich.
 She appeared in festivals, including as Salzburg, Lucerne, Schleswig-Holstein and Munich.
 Among her orchestra appearances, she was a soloist with the Berliner Philharmoniker under Semyon Bychkov, the Royal Concertgebouw Orchestra of Amsterdam under Bernard Haitink, the Royal Philharmonic in London, the Munich Philharmonic and the Rotterdam Philharmonic.
 Some of the conductors she collaborated with were Giuseppe Sinopoli, Charles Dutoit, Rudolf Kempe and Witold Rowicki.
 A tour through Southern Africa was completed in 1972 to critical acclaim.

 Dinorah Varsi died in Berlin, Germany, on June 17, 2013.

 Discography

-Varsi's recordings include performances of Schumann (Kreisleriana and Kinderszenen), Chopin (the three piano sonatas, complete Mazurkas, 24 Etudes, 24 Preludes, Fantasy in F minor, Impromptus and complete Nocturnes), Brahms (both concertos, Rhapsodies Op.79, Intermezzi Op.117, piano pieces, Op.
-116, 118 and 119), Franck (Prelude, Chorale and Fugue), Debussy (Préludes, Book I) and Galina Ustvolskaya (Sonata Nº4), for Phillips, EMI, Mediaphon, Deutsche Harmonia Mundi and Saphir.
+Varsi's recordings include performances of Schumann (Kreisleriana and Kinderszenen), Chopin (the three piano sonatas, complete Mazurkas, 24 Etudes, 24 Preludes, Fantasy in F minor, Impromptus and complete Nocturnes), Brahms (both concertos, Rhapsodies Op.79, piano pieces Op.
+76, 116, 117, 118 and 119), Franck (Prelude, Chorale and Fugue), Debussy (Préludes, Book I) and Galina Ustvolskaya (Sonata Nº4), for Phillips, EMI, Mediaphon, Deutsche Harmonia Mundi and Saphir.

 She also collaborated on record with violinist Arthur Grumiaux in works for violin and piano.